Ashikaga, a Town with Abundant Natural Beauty, History, Culture and Flowers

 Historic Site Ashikaga School

-This temple enshrines Dainichi Nyorai.
-It retains the atmosphere of an old samurai residence in the Kamakura Period (12-14th century).
-The Main Hall was designated as a National Treasure in August, 2013.
+Surrounded by earthen walls and a moat, the temple premises have an almost square form which retains the atmosphere of an old samurai residence in the Kamakura Period (12-14th century).
+The Old Site of the Ashikaga Clan Residence was selected as a national historic site in March, 1922 and the main hall was designated as a National Treasure in August, 2013.

 Ashikaga Orihime Shrine

-This is a shrine which enshrines the guardian deity of Ashikaga which once flourished as a textile town.
-The shrine is also worshipped as a place for romantic match-making and is the arrival and departure point of the Ashikaga Prefectural Nature Park hiking trail.
+This shrine enshrines the guardian deity of the Ashikaga region which flourished as a textile town with 1300 years of history.
+The shrine is also worshipped as a place to pray for the prosperity of the local industry and romantic match-making.

 Ashikaga Flower Park